-By doing these things, the amicus attorney is trying to gather enough information to make a recommendation to the court.
+By doing these things, the amicus attorney is trying to gather enough information to recommend the court.

 Are Amicus Attorneys Always Appointed?

-Amicus attorneys are only appointed in cases where the court feels it needs assistance in protecting the best interest of the child.
+Amicus attorneys are only appointed in cases where the court feels it needs assistance in protecting the child's best interest.
 Like social studies and psychological evaluations, amicus attorneys are usually only appointed in more contentious cases.

-Many couples find that it’s better for the entire family to try and agree to a custody arrangement without entering into a courtroom battle.
-Courts will usually adopt the custody arrangement agreed to by the parents, as long as that arrangement is in the best interests of the child.
+Many couples find that the entire family should agree to a custody arrangement without entering into a courtroom battle.
+Courts will usually adopt the custody arrangement agreed to by the parents, as long as that arrangement is in the child's best interests.
 However, there are some situations where a legal custody battle cannot be avoided.
 In those cases, the court might decide that appointing an amicus attorney is the best way to protect the child’s interest.

 Other Articles you may be interested in:

 - 12 Texas Custody & Conservatorship Battle Tips